How to Check and Enable TPM For Windows 11 Update

 SHA-1 and RSA are required.

-SHA-1 and RSA are required.
-SHA-1 and SHA-256 are required.
-Manufacturers can use TCG IDs to add new algorithms at will.
+SHA-1 and RSA are required, while SHA-1 and SHA-256 are required, and manufacturers can use TCG IDs to add new algorithms at will.

 encryption

-Require random number generator, public-key cryptographic algorithm, cryptographic hash function, mask generation function, digital signature generation and verification, Direct Anonymous Attestation, also need to generate a key
+The system requires the use of a random number generator, a public-key cryptographic algorithm, a cryptographic hash function, and a mask generation function.
+It also needs to perform digital signature generation and verification, as well as Direct Anonymous Attestation.

-Random number generator using Barreto-Naehrig 256-bit curve, public-key cryptographic algorithms, cryptographic hash functions, symmetric-key algorithms, digital signature generation and verification, mask generation function.
-Key generation and key derivation functions are also required
+A random number generator using the Barreto-Naehrig 256-bit curve is required, as well as public-key cryptographic algorithms, cryptographic hash functions, and symmetric-key algorithms.
+Additionally, functions for digital signature generation and verification, as well as a mask generation function, are needed.
+Key generation and key derivation functions are also necessary to complete the cryptographic system.

 Platform Configuration Register PCRs

-Use PCR to restore the unsealing Bitlobker’s key.
+To restore the unsealing Bitlocker's key, PCR (Platform Configuration Registers) can be used.
 If there are any minor changes during the system startup process, user intervention is required to restore it.

 Key

-There is only one key (EK), which is pre-installed in the chip by the manufacturer at the factory, and it is difficult to replace
+There is only one key (EK) pre-installed in the chip by the manufacturer, making it difficult to replace.

 Root key